How much Celtic and Rangers will earn from Europa League - how it compares to the Champions League

-Europa League prize money: How much Celtic and Rangers will earn - and how it compares to the Champions League
+Europa League prize money 25/26: How much Celtic and Rangers will earn - how it compares to the Champions League

-Can Rangers ignite a miracle and keep their Champions League dream alive by beating Club Brugge this evening - or is Scottish football destined not to have a representative in Europe’s elite competition during the 2025/26 campaign?
+Both Celtic and Rangers were unable to realise their Champions League dream, with disastrous defeats in the competition’s playoff qualifiers meaning Scottish football has no representative in Europe’s elite competition during the 2025/26 campaign.

 For the first time since the 2021/22 season, Celtic will not participate in the Champions League following their dramatic penalty shootout defeat to Kairat Almaty on Tuesday evening.
 A huge blow to the club on the pitch, the Hoops will also take a massive financial hit, with their Champions League prize money now heading to Kazakhstan instead.

-As for Rangers, a 3-1 first leg defeat has many doubting whether Russell Martin’s squad can pull off a historic comeback against a rampant Club Brugge, with a mammoth performance required if the Glasgow side are to do the unexpected and qualify for this season’s Champions League.
+As for Rangers, a 9-1 aggregate drubbing by Club Brugge saw their hopes of qualifying for the competition ended in embarrassing fashion, meaning both Old Firm rivals will now enter the Europa League instead.

-Will Scotland be shut out of the Champions League for the 2025/26 season?
-And how much are Celtic - and potentially Rangers - missing out on by not qualifying for the Champions League - and how does it compare to the Europa League’s prize money this season?
+With Scotland shut out of the Champions League for the 2025/26 season, we look at how much are Celtic and Rangers are missing out on by not qualifying for Europe’s elite completion - and how does it compare to the Europa League’s prize money this season?

 Here’s everything you need to know about UEFA’s prize money pots for both the Champions League and the Europa League in 2025/26: